 The exact prevalence of NASH is uncertain since definitive diagnosis requires liver biopsy, and many patients with NAFLD do not undergo biopsy.
 It is estimated that the prevalence of NASH in the adult population is between 1.5% and 6.5%.1 Patients with NASH may have liver fibrosis, and liver fibrosis can progress to cirrhosis.
-Patients with cirrhosis are at high risk of death from liver failure and liver cancer (hepatocellular carcinoma [HCC]), and may require liver transplantation.2 NAFLD is highly associated with the metabolic syndrome with or without type 2 diabetes mellitus (T2DM) and NAFLD and metabolic syndrome have the common risk factor of obesity.2 Metabolic syndrome has a number of different definitions, but a commonly used one is at least three of: increased waist circumference; elevated triglyceride level; reduced high density lipoprotein (HDL) cholesterol level; elevated blood pressure; and elevated blood glucose (blood sugar).3 Metabolic syndrome is a major risk factor for cardiovascular disease (CVD), and despite an increased risk of death from liver-related causes, CVD is the most common cause of death in patients with NAFLD.1 Statins appear to improve CV outcomes in patients with NASH.4 NASH has become a major cause of cirrhosis and, as effective treatment of hepatitis C is now available, it is expected to become the leading reason for liver transplantation in the US.2
+Patients with cirrhosis are at high risk of death from liver failure and liver cancer (hepatocellular carcinoma [HCC]), and may require liver transplantation.^{2 3} NAFLD is highly associated with the metabolic syndrome with or without type 2 diabetes mellitus (T2DM) and NAFLD and metabolic syndrome have the common risk factor of obesity.2 Metabolic syndrome has a number of different definitions, but a commonly used one is at least three of: increased waist circumference; elevated triglyceride level; reduced high density lipoprotein (HDL) cholesterol level; elevated blood pressure; and elevated blood glucose (blood sugar).30 Metabolic syndrome is a major risk factor for cardiovascular disease (CVD), and despite an increased risk of death from liver-related causes, CVD is the most common cause of death in patients with NAFLD.1 Statins appear to improve CV outcomes in patients with NASH.31 NASH has become a major cause of cirrhosis and, as effective treatment of hepatitis C is now available, it is expected to become the leading reason for liver transplantation in the US.2

 The prognosis of NAFLD is variable.
 Most patients with NAFL and with NASH without fibrosis do not progress, and while some patients with NASH and fibrosis do progress to advanced liver disease, many stabilize or regress without pharmacotherapy.
-A meta-analysis of the placebo arms of clinical trials in patients with NASH found that 25% showed improvement on a common measure of disease activity.5 In unpublished results from one trial, similar percentages of patients receiving placebo improved and worsened (23.2% vs 20.9%); presumably more than half of patients showed stability in their degree of fibrosis.6

-The diagnosis and assessment of NAFLD can involve invasive or noninvasive testing.
-Routine screening for NAFLD even in high-risk populations is not generally recommended.2 Patients can be found to have HS incidentally on liver imaging (such as during abdominal ultrasonography); in the absence of significant alcohol consumption, coexisting chronic liver disease (e.g., chronic viral hepatitis), or other causes of HS, they are generally assumed to have NAFLD.
-A meta-analysis found that ultrasonography has a sensitivity of 85% and specificity of 94% for moderate to severe HS,7 however ultrasonography appears to have much lower sensitivity and somewhat lower specificity in very obese patients.^{8,9} Transient elastography, a noninvasive technique used to assess liver fibrosis, is being assessed for its ability to measure HS as well.10
+A meta-analysis of the placebo arms of clinical trials in patients with NASH found that 25% showed improvement on a common measure of disease activity.4 In unpublished results from one trial, similar percentages of patients receiving placebo improved and worsened (23.2% vs 20.9%); presumably more than half of patients showed stability in their degree of fibrosis.5 absence of significant alcohol consumption, coexisting chronic liver disease (e.g., chronic viral hepatitis), or other causes of HS, they are generally assumed to have NAFLD.
+A meta-analysis found that ultrasonography has a sensitivity of 85% and specificity of 94% for moderate to severe HS,32 however ultrasonography appears to have much lower sensitivity and somewhat lower specificity in individuals with obesity.^{33,34} Transient elastography, a noninvasive technique used to assess liver fibrosis, is being assessed for its ability to measure HS as well.35